 Asbestos hazards are addressed in specific standards for general industry and shipyard employment.
-This section highlights OSHA standards, preambles to final rules (background to final rules), Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers), standard interpretations (official letters of interpretation of the standards) related to asbestos.
+This section highlights OSHA standards, preambles to final rules (background to final rules), Federal Registers (rules, proposed rules, and notices), directives (instructions for compliance officers), official letters of interpretation of the standards related to asbestos.

 The Asbestos Advisor.
 OSHA Expert Systems.
 Provides interactive compliance assistance.
 Once installed on your PC, it can interview you about buildings and worksites, and the kinds of tasks workers perform there.
 It will produce guidance on how the Asbestos Standard may apply to those buildings.